Close Mobile Navigation

 MSI-H/dMMR are biomarkers that can be found in many different types of cancer, including colorectal cancer.

-KEYTRUDA is an immunotherapy that may be used as the first treatment in adults to treat colorectal cancer that has spread or cannot be removed by surgery (advanced cancer) and has been shown by a laboratory test to be MSI-H or dMMR.
+• KEYTRUDA may be used as your first treatment when your cancer has spread or cannot be removed by surgery, and has been shown by a laboratory test to be MSI-H or dMMR.
+KEYTRUDA is funded for patients who meet specific criteria.

-KEYTRUDA may also be used in adults and children to treat advanced colorectal cancer which has been shown by a laboratory test to be MSI-H or dMMR, and who have received other treatments which have not worked or are no longer working.
+• KEYTRUDA may be used in adults and children when your cancer has spread or cannot be removed by surgery, and has been shown by a laboratory test to be MSI-H or dMMR, and has progressed after treatment with certain chemotherapy.
+KEYTRUDA is funded for patients who meet specific criteria.

 National Cancer Institute.
 NCI Dictionary of Cancer Terms.
 MSI-H cancer.